Zawiya Dila'iya

-Origin
+History

+Origins

 There were originally two zawiyas referred to as Dila'.
 The first zawiya was founded by Abu Bakr ibn Muhammad al-Majjati al-Sanhaji (1537–1612), a Sanhaja Berber of the Mjjat tribe, a branch of the Ait Idrassen confederation.
-He was a follower of the famous Sufi mystic Muhammad al-Jazuli, who founded the Jazuliyya branch of the Shad̲h̲iliyya order.
+He was a follower of the famous Sufi mystic Muhammad al-Jazuli, who founded the Jazuliyya branch of the Shadhiliyya order.
 This first zawiya was established towards 1566 and located near the qsur of M'ammar, about 10 kilometres southeast of Ait Ishaq (in today's Khenifra Province).
 Under the leadership of Muhammad ibn Abu Bakr, the brotherhood was able to establish itself in the Berber territory of the Middle Atlas and High Atlas mountain ranges.
 The zawiya was initially supported by the ruling Saadi dynasty, who were themselves partisans of the Jazuliyya.

-As the Saadi state in Morocco declined and descended into disorder, the Dila'iyya Zawiya grew in both wealth and political prominence, providing refuge to students leaving the traditional urban centres and accumulating its own rich library.
-In 1638, under the leadership of Abu Bakr's grandson Muhammad al-Hajj, a second zawiya was founded at present-day Ait Ishaq to serve as an expanded headquarters for the organization.
-This new site, which had its own walls, mosques, and palaces, announced the zawiya's rising power and its growing political rivalry with the Saadi dynasty.
+As the Saadi State in Morocco declined and descended into disorder, the Dila'iyya Zawiya grew in both wealth and political prominence, providing refuge to students leaving the traditional urban centres and accumulating its own rich library.
+In 1638, under the leadership of Abu Bakr's grandson Mohammed al-Hajj, a second zawiya was founded at present-day Ait Ishaq to serve as an expanded headquarters for the organization.
+This new site, which had its own walls, mosques, and palaces, announced the zawiya's rising power and its growing political rivalry with the Saadi State.

-Rise in power
+Rise to power

-At the beginning of Zawiya following the period of anarchy which followed the death of the Sultan Ahmad al-Mansur in 1603 and the accession to the throne of Mawlay Zaydan in 1613, several regions of Morocco escaped the control of the central Saadi state:
+Following the period of anarchy which followed the death of the Sultan Ahmad al-Mansur in 1603 and the accession to the throne by Moulay Zidan in 1613, several regions of Morocco escaped the control of the central Saadi State: